vaibhavpawale1994/READINGAJSONFILE/README.md

 # READINGAJSONFILE
-This is READINGAJSONFILE using Angular.
+This is READINGAJSONFILE using Angular HttpClientModule.